How do you attract woodpeckers to your yard?

 Well, unless you are lucky enough to have a stream or lake nearby, the best way to offer water is to buy a bird bath.

-Honestly, there was a time where I didn’t think having a bird bath was that important, especially since they require a bit of maintenance to keep them fresh and clean.
+Honestly, there was a time when I didn’t think having a bird bath was that important, especially since they require a bit of maintenance to keep them fresh and clean.

 But once I finally tried a bird bath, my opinion changed forever.
 Birds LOVE having a safe, clean water source.
 And the best part is that bird baths attract not only woodpeckers but also countless other species, including many birds that typically don’t visit bird feeders.